pflanze/functional-perl/htmlgen/README.md

 [This](.) is the Perl program that generates most of the [functional-perl.org](http://functional-perl.org) website.
-It makes use of functional-perl itself quite a bit, although it was originally written for practical purposes, not as a demo.
-(Todo: make it nicer?)
+It makes quite heavy use of functional-perl, and may serve as a demo, although it was originally written just for practical purposes, and doesn't really employ exemplary separation between pure and non-pure parts.
+(Todo: improve that aspect?)

-The code that builds the table of content, `process__with_toc__body` in `Htmlgen::Toc`, is purely functional.
+The code that builds the table of content, `process__with_toc__body` in `Htmlgen::Toc`, *is* purely functional and may serve as an example of relatively involved functional code.
 It uses a variant of `fold_right` that also explicitely passes state while recursing down the input lists (the HTML (which is parsed to `PXML`) element bodies), which allows to collect the subsection headers (which don't need to reside within in the same HTML element) and get the numbering while mapping the HTML document to add the numbering at the same time.
 This code may look a bit involved, and could perhaps be abstracted into some PXML library functions (how would XSLT look to do the same?).
+It could be rewritten using normal `fold_right` or `map` (todo: try?) when ditching the purity aim and using side-effects to pass the state.
+(To be fair, Haskell programmers would probably do the same (todo: ask/try?), but at least the side-effects would be channeled to some extent?)

 While we're explaining code: `Htmlgen::Toc` is one of the classes that follow the `Htmlgen::PXMLMapper` api (for others see the sub-packages